You are currently viewing a selection of posts from the Pololu Blog. You can also view all the posts.

 Our DRV8835 shield, based on the DRV8835 motor driver from Texas Instruments, has an input voltage range of 2 V to 11 V and can deliver a continuous 1.2 A (1.5 A peak) on each channel.
 It is suitable, for example, for battery-powered robots similar to the 3pi or Zumo.
 As a bonus feature of our shield, you can parallel the motor outputs to get a single channel with twice the current capability.

 Our A4990 shield uses the Allegro A4990 and is specifically intended for higher-voltage applications, such as projects powered by a 12 V or 24 V battery.
-It has an input voltage range of 6 V to 32 V and can deliver a continuous 0.65 A (0.9 peak).
+It has an input voltage range of 6 V to 32 V and can deliver a continuous 0.65 A (0.9 A peak) per channel.
 The A4990 can detect and signal a variety of errors like over-temperature and short-circuit, allowing more sophisticated control and monitoring.

 Basic breakout boards available